post featured image

 3. Then, drive off your right foot to reverse the movement, pushing back to center.

-5. Then squeeze your right leg glute, driving your back, left leg forward as you stand up.
-Back to the starting position.
+5. Then squeeze your right leg glute, driving your back, left leg forward as you stand up, returning to the starting position.

-6. Single Sided Dead Bug (Optional Chest Press)
+Single Sided Dead Bug And Single Arm Chest Press

-Targets: The tricep muscles, the back of the upper arm, and core.
+Targets: Tricep, the back of the upper arm, and core.

-1. Start with feet hip distance apart, slightly bend knees and hinge forward.
-Option to stagger the feed to support the lower back (as pictured above).
+1. Start with feet hip-distance apart, slightly bent knees and hinge forward.
+Option to stagger the feet to support the lower back.

 2. Hold one dumbbell in your right hand at your side (palm facing your body) with your right arm bent at a 90-degree angle.
 Think shoulders down and back away from your ears.